 - The Fool: Non-comedic example in Mikey, though he was probably intended to be more a Littlest Autism Patient.

-- Large Ham: Mikey, especially his "He didn't steal no bike either!" moment.
+- Large Ham: Mikey, especially his "He didn't steal no bike, neither!
+I did!" moment.
 He's not even the only one in the cast overdoing it.

 - Ham-to-Ham Combat: He was only following the example of the gal who played Betty, as she was the only one in this film who had any kind of previous acting experience (and she'd never been in a movie either).

-- Non Indicative Name: There is no teenaged strangler, nor does the strangler kill teenagers exclusively.
+- Never Trust a Title: There is no teenaged strangler, nor does the strangler kill teenagers exclusively.
 Likely intentional, not just to cash in on the "Teenage X" genre, but as a Red Herring (Would you look at anyone other than the janitor if you weren't looking specifically for a teenager?)

 - There Are No Therapists: That's okay, though, as apparently there's no such thing as grief or psychological trauma, either.
 Tony's girlfriend is killed, and he just goes to school the next day no problem.
 Betty is nearly murdered and her attacker is shot dead in front of her, but give her 24 hours and she'll be back at the malt shop shakin' her groove thang to possibly the worst song ever recorded.